 A boutique law firm shifted their directory strategy to focus on legal-specific directories rather than competing for visibility on general platforms.
 By creating detailed, specialized listings on legal directories and forums, they saw a 43% increase in qualified leads despite a 12% decrease in total directory traffic.

-As you develop your long-term directory management strategy, consider these action items:
+As you build your long-term directory strategy, work through these action items:

 Your Directory Management Checklist: